-- The Liberty Trust, originally constructed as a bank headquarters in 1910 in downtown Roanoke, is currently undergoing a full historic restoration as part of its transformation into a 54-room luxury lifestyle hotel currently slated to open in January 2022.
+- The Liberty Trust, originally constructed as a bank headquarters in 1910 in downtown Roanoke, underwent a full historic restoration as part of its transformation into a 54-room luxury lifestyle hotel which opened in March.

 - Harrisonburg has just added a new African-American Heritage Tour.
 It highlights significant sites associated with Harrisonburg’s African-American residents and history.
 The tour is called Roots Run Deep and was made available through a printed brochure and the TRAIPSE app (a free app which can be downloaded from any app store).

-- The City Foxes: Wine Bar and Market is opening February 2022 in Waynesboro.
+- The City Foxes: Wine Bar and Market opened February in Waynesboro.
 The locally owned Wine Bar + Market focuses on Virginia wines, food, and products.

 - 1835 Smokehouse, a one-of-a-kind BBQ joint located in an early 1800’s log cabin, opened fall 2021 in Elkton.